carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 for the entire codebase to follow the convention, but we explicitly *do not* want patches that do large-scale reformatting of existing code.
 On the other hand, it is reasonable to rename the methods of a class if you're about to change it in some other way.
-Just do the reformatting as a separate commit from the functionality change.
+Please commit such changes separately to make code review easier.

 The ultimate goal of these guidelines is to increase the readability and maintainability of our common source base.